garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Specify the adapter class associated with implementation class of JPA provider.
+      - | Specify the adapter class associated with JPA provider.
         | Hibernate will be used as JPA provider; hence specify \ ``org.springframework.orm.jpa.vendor.HibernateJpaVendorAdapter``\ .
     * - | (2)
       - Set the SQL output flag.
 In the example, "false: Do not output" has been specified.